nexDigitalDev/kong-plugin-dev-docker/README.md

 PLUGIN_VERSION will be used on the LuaRocks files for installation and packaging.
 PLUGIN_HOST_PATH should be an absolute path to the Kong-Plugin directory you want to deploy

-> I recommend you put your Kong Plugin Repository inside the kong-docker repository
+> It is recommended you put your Kong Plugin Repository inside the kong-docker repository.

+### Name the Plugin

+If you wish to change your plugin name, please refer to the Kong-Plugin reporitory on how to handle it.
+Remember to update the fields defined inside the Makefile.

 ## Usage